EOA-team/VegSeg/README.md

 ## Usage {#usage}

 The main entry point for running the segmentation pipeline is the `main.py` script.
-Update the input paths and parameters as needed before running:
+Update the `config.json` file before running.

 *python main.py*